Syntactic complexity of bifix-free languages: Preliminaries

-The following properties of bifix-free languages, slightly adapted to our terminology, are well known~\cite{BLY12}: \begin{lemma} A minimal DFA $\cD_n=(Q, \Sigma, \delta, 0,F)$ of a bifix-free languages $L$ satisfies the following properties: \begin{enumerate} \item There is an empty state, which is $n-1$ by convention. \item There exists exactly one final quotient, which is $\{\varepsilon\}$, and whose state is $n-2$ by convention, so $F=\{n-2\}$. \item For $u,v\in \Sigma^+$, if $L.v\neq \emptyset$, then $L.v\neq L.uv$. \item In the underlying digraph of every transformation of $T(n)$, there is a path starting at $0$ and ending at $n-1$. \end{enumerate} \end{lemma} The items~(1) and~(2) follow from the properties of prefix-free languages, while (3) and~(4) follow from the properties of suffix-free languages.
-Following \cite{BrSz15SyntacticComplexityOfSuffixFree}, we say that an (unordered) pair $\{p,q\}$ of distinct states in $Q_M$ is \emph{colliding} (or $p$ \emph{collides} with $q$) in $T(n)$ if there is a transformation $t \in T(n)$ such that $0t = p$ and $rt = q$ for some $r \in Q_M$.
-A pair of states is \emph{focused by} a transformation $u \in \cT(n)$ if $u$ maps both states of the pair to a single state $r \in Q_M \cup \{n-2\}$.
+The following properties of bifix-free languages, slightly adapted to our terminology, are well known~\cite{BLY12}: \begin{lemma} A~minimal DFA $\cD_n=(Q, \Sigma, \delta, 0,F)$ of a~bifix-free languages $L$ satisfies the following properties: \begin{enumerate} \item There is an~empty state, which is $n-1$ by convention. \item There exists exactly one final quotient, which is $\{\varepsilon\}$, and whose state is $n-2$ by convention, so $F=\{n-2\}$. \item For $u,v\in \Sigma^+$, if $L.v\neq \emptyset$, then $L.v\neq L.uv$. \item In the underlying digraph of every transformation of $T(\cD_n)$, there is a~path starting at $0$ and ending at $n-1$. \end{enumerate} \end{lemma} Items~(1) and~(2) are sufficient and necessary conditions for a~prefix-free language, items~(1) and~(3) are sufficient and necessary conditions for a~suffix-free, and item~(4) follows from item~(3).
+Following \cite{BrSz15SyntacticComplexityOfSuffixFree}, we say that an (unordered) pair $\{p,q\}$ of distinct states in $Q_M$ is \emph{colliding} (or $p$ \emph{collides} with $q$) in $T(\cD_n)$ if there is a~transformation $t \in T(\cD_n)$ such that $0t = p$ and $rt = q$ for some $r \in Q_M$.
+A~pair of states is \emph{focused by} a~transformation $u \in \cT(n)$ if $u$ maps both states of the pair to a~single state $r \in Q_M \cup \{n-2\}$.
 We then say that $\{p,q\}$ is \emph{focused to the state $r$}.
-By Lemma~\ref{lem:bifix-free}, it follows that if $\{p,q\}$ is colliding in $T(n)$, then there is no transformation $u \in T(n)$ that focuses $\{p,q\}$.
-Hence, in the case of bifix-free languages, colliding states can be mapped to a single state only if the state is $n-1$.
-In contrast with suffix-free languages, we do not consider the pairs from $Q_M \times \{n-2\}$ being colliding, as they cannot be focused.
+By Lemma~\ref{lem:bifix-free}(3), it follows that if $\{p,q\}$ is colliding in $T(\cD_n)$, then there is no transformation $u \in T(\cD_n)$ that focuses $\{p,q\}$.
+Hence, in the case of bifix-free languages, colliding states can be mapped to a~single state only if this state is $n-1$.
+In contrast to suffix-free languages, we do not consider the pairs from $Q_M \times \{n-2\}$ being colliding, as they cannot be focused.

 For $n \ge 2$ we define the set of transformations